-Deep sleep, consisting of Stage 3 and REM sleep, is the time when the body recovers from the previous day’s activities.
+A good night’s rest is restorative and helps the body recover from the previous day’s activities.
 If you’re sleeping on a flat surface, that recovery process may not be as effective, especially if you have other health conditions.
-Today, the are not getting enough sleep, and the problem could be the body’s inability to spend more time in a deep sleep.
+Today, theare not getting enough sleep, and one potential side effect of sleep loss is reduced time in rejuvenating deep sleep.

 Sleeping on an incline can solve this problem, particularly with an adjustable bed.
 Many benefits are tied to elevated sleeping, including reduced acid reflux, improved heart health, and better circulation, which can improve restless leg syndrome symptoms.

-In our article, we review how sleeping on an incline can alleviate the symptoms of common sleep disorders, leading to better sleep.
+In our article, we review how sleeping on an incline can alleviate the symptoms disorders and medical problems that affect sleep.
 We also recommend our two adjustable beds—the Amerisleep Adjustable Bed Base and the Amerisleep Adjustable Bed+.

 Acid reflux is an intense burning sensation in the chest when you lie down.
 A circular muscle, called the esophageal sphincter, prevents stomach acid from spilling out.
 If the sphincter is weak, stomach acid can spill out, damaging the esophagus.